 Dr Abbey offers oral surgery and tooth extraction services in the Fishhawk and Lithia area.
-Dental extractions performed by Dr Abbey and his team are done in the dental office with local anesthesia (a numbing shot) to prevent pain, along with sedation anesthesia to relax you when necessary.
+Dental extractions are performed in the dental office with local anesthesia (a numbing shot) to prevent pain, along with sedation anesthesia to relax you when necessary.
 Recovery times are short, and after a procedure you will likely need just a minor amount of pain relief medicine to ease any discomfort.

 Why Should I Remove My Wisdom Teeth?